Fr Martin's Message

 Catholic Faith: If you are not a Catholic and would like to know more about the Catholic faith, or you know someone who may be interested, please contact Fr Martin.

-Offerings to the Parish: Many have contacted asking how can they donate their weekly offerings or give a gift to the parish.
-There are three ways you can donate to the parish.
+Offerings to the Parish: There are various ways you can donate to the parish.

-- Alternatively, you can set up direct debit directly with your bank using one the following form (Bank Standing Order).
+- Set up direct debit directly with your bank using the following form (Bank Standing Order).

 - Contact the Parish Office for details of the Parish Bank Account.